-Next, I’ll hover over the Query tab, then control-left-click.
+Next, I’ll hover over the Query tab, then the control-left-click.

 And then, click Save.

-What I’m going to use from this selection is called Click UI element in window and the UI element.
+What I will use from this selection are the Click UI element in the window and the UI element.
 Then, we’re going to add another UI element.